Next St. Charles fire chief excited to build on already high standards

 — future St. Charles Fire Chief Jeremy Mauthe

-Mauthe said St. Charles has a high-achieving fire department with a great culture and high standards.
-He said in recent years, many firefighters have come to St. Charles from other departments, some even taking pay cuts, because of their great reputation.
+Mauthe said St. Charles is a high-achieving fire department with a great culture and high standards.
+He said in recent years many firefighters have come to St. Charles from other departments, some even taking pay cuts, because of its great reputation.

 “It speaks volumes to what this department is and what we represent,” Mauthe said.
 “I’m definitely not responsible for that solely, but for a while now, the training aspect of it and how we go about training our people and creating that culture, I definitely had a hand in and I’m proud to see that it has really thrived.”

-Mauthe said his primary responsibility is to maintain the high standards, positive culture and relationship with the citizens and building on it.
+Mauthe said his primary responsibility is to maintain the high standards, positive culture and relationship with the citizens and build on it.

 Swanson said he is leaving the department in great hands.
 He said he believes Mauthe will be a great leader and described the department as a team of go-getters who want to continue to improve.